Analytic approach to $S^1$-equivariant Morse inequalities: Equivariant Hodge theory and analytic Morse inequalities

 It is clear that $\Omega_{eq}^*(M)$ with the differential $d_{eq,s}$ is a graded differential complex, so we may define the deformed cohomology spaces $H_{eq,s}^k(M)$.
-Nevertheless these cohomology spaces are not new object and multiplication by $e^{-sf}$ provides the following isomorphisms
+Nevertheless, these cohomology spaces are not new objects, and multiplication by $e^{-sf}$ provides the following isomorphism

-Using the expansion \eqref{deflap} and Duhamel's formula, one is able to construct the heat operator associated to $\Delta_{eq,s}$ which establishes a Hodge theory and provides the isomorphisms $\ker \Delta_{eq,s}^k\simeq H_{eq,s}^k(M)$.
+Using the expansion \eqref{deflap} and Duhamel's formula \cite[page 97]{Rosenberg-Laplacian}, one is able to construct the heat operator associated to $\Delta_{eq,s}$ which establishes a Hodge theory and provides the isomorphisms $\ker \Delta_{eq,s}^k\simeq H_{eq,s}^k(M)$.
 This and \eqref{siso} give the following relation